Oliver Silverman

 (they/them)

-I am a PhD Candidate in political theory at the CUNY Graduate Center in New York City.
+I am a PhD Candidate in political theory at The CUNY Graduate Center and a ‘25-26 Fellow at the Future’s Initiative.
+I hold an MA in politics from the New School for Social Research.

-You can reach me at lsilverman@gradcenter.cuny.edu.
+You can reach me at lsilverman at gradcenter dot cuny dot edu.